lilianobennett-ai/events-agent-skill/README.md

 # events-research-agent

-> A Claude Skill for partnerships and growth marketers who want consistent, structured event evaluations across every session.
+> A Claude Skill for growth marketers who want consistent, structured event evaluations across every session.

 Stops you re-pasting your ICP, competitor list, and verdict framework into every conversation.
 Instead, the skill loads the structure once and applies it consistently to every event question you ask.